 Both techniques are known for stretching.
-We know from research that stretching improves flexibility and in certain athletic events, even performance.
-It’s one of 3 kinds of exercise – along with strength training and cardio – that science has found to be absolutely essential for our health.
+We know from viagra versus levitra that stretching improves flexibility and in certain athletic events, even performance.
+It’s one of three kinds of exercise – along with strength training and cardio – that science has found to be absolutely essential for our health.
 However, the type of stretching in each differs.

 Yoga features static stretching which is holding a position for a certain period of time.
 Pilates does it very differently by slow and controlled movement – stretching while you move – known as dynamic stretching.
 As for which method is better, Several studies show that dynamic stretch boosts the ability of muscle to recover, reduces the risk of injury, and creates more stretch in less time and with less discomfort.

 The body needs 3 kinds of exercise – stretching, strength training, and cardio.
-Few fitnesstechniques combine all these in one workout.
+Few fitness techniques combine all these in one workout.
 Pilates is one of them.
 A few athletic forms of yoga give you 2 of the 3 – stretching and strength training – such as the Iyengar school of yoga, and only the very advanced form of this exercise will give you a cardio workout as well.
 Pilates includes stretching and strength training in every exercise and at every level, beginner to advanced.
-Plus, at the advanced level of the mat exercise program, Pilates also gives you a cardio workout.
+Plus, at the advanced level of the mat exercise program, Pilates can also provide a cardio workout.
 Thus Pilates is a complete exercise method whereas yoga is primarily stretching.

 Both Pilates and yoga connect the body and mind.
 Few other forms of exercise do this.
 Concentration and awareness while moving is a hallmark of both methods.
 Speaking from personal experience as a teacher of hatha yoga, most yoga classes additionally include a spiritual dimension in the form of meditation, chanting or devotion to a teacher.
 Pilates does not.